pnp/powershell/documentation/Set-PnPRetentionLabel.md

 ```

 ### -SyncToItems
-Apply label to existing items in the library
+Apply label to existing items in the library.

 ```yaml
 Type: Boolean